apache/shardingsphere/docs/document/content/others/faq/_index.en.md

 1. Because the spring-boot-starter of certain datasource pool (such as druid) will be configured before shardingsphere-jdbc-spring-boot-starter and create a default datasource, then conflict occur when ShardingSphere-JDBC create datasources.
 2. A simple way to solve this issue is removing the spring-boot-starter of certain datasource pool, shardingsphere-jdbc create datasources with suitable pools.

+## 2. [JDBC] Why is xsd unable to be found when Spring Namespace is used?

+Answer:

+The use norm of Spring Namespace does not require to deploy xsd files to the official website.
+But considering some users' needs, we will deploy them to ShardingSphere's official website.

+Actually, META-INF\spring.schemas in the jar package of shardingsphere-jdbc-spring-namespace has been configured with the position of xsd files:
+META-INF\namespace\sharding.xsd and META-INF\namespace\replica-query.xsd, so you only need to make sure that the file is in the jar package.

+## 3. [JDBC] Found a JtaTransactionManager in spring boot project when integrating with transaction of XA

+Answer:

+1. `shardingsphere-transaction-xa-core` include atomikos, it will trigger auto-configuration mechanism in spring-boot, add `@SpringBootApplication(exclude = JtaAutoConfiguration.class)` will solve it.

-## 2. [Proxy] In Windows environment, could not find or load main class org.apache.shardingsphere.proxy.Bootstrap, how to solve it?
+## 4. [Proxy] In Windows environment, could not find or load main class org.apache.shardingsphere.proxy.Bootstrap, how to solve it?

 Answer: